blacklx/monitorix/QUICKSTART.md

 git clone https://github.com/blacklx/monitorix.git
 cd monitorix

-# 2. Configure environment
+# 2. (Optional) Configure environment
-cp .env.example .env
+# For testing, you can skip this - defaults will work!
-# Edit .env with your settings
+# For production: create .env file with your settings

 # 3. Start everything
 docker-compose up -d
+# PostgreSQL will be automatically configured and initialized

 # 4. Open dashboard
 # http://localhost:3000